 The best four-player board game

 This iconic four-player game is easy for children to play without much parental guidance.
-We love the big counters and the addition of the giant inflatable dice.
-Additionally, the playing mat measuring 2m x 2m comes with pegs to secure it to the ground.
-Ludo teaches your little ones communication, numeracy and strategic skills so they can have fun in the sun while learning at the same time.
+We love the big counters and dice, plus the pegs that come included to secure the playing mat into the ground.
+Ludo teaches your little one communication, numeracy, and strategic skills so they can have fun in the sun while learning at the same time.

 The best classic group game